sysdiglabs/charts/README.md

 When you commit it, it will be picked up by the GitHub action, and if it contains a chart and version that doesn't already exist in the _charts repository_, a new release with the package for the chart will be published on the _GitHub repository_, and the list of all charts at `index.yaml` on _gh-pages_ branch will be updated on the _charts repository_.

+### - Modify GithubPages

+https://charts.sysdig.com is managed through GithubPages action.

+`.github/workflows/release.yml` will merge each `charts/*/README.md` into the `gh-pages` branch.

 ## More information